-In some cases, losses can be seen while running the casing or circulating before cementing.
-This opens the alternative to pump an LCM pill as a possible mitigation to lower the losses ahead of the cement job.
-However, based on experience with float equipment, the following actions are recommended:
+In some cases, we can see losses while running the casing or circulating before cementing.
+These losses open up the alternative to pump a Loss Circulation Material (LCM) pill as a possible mitigation to lower the losses ahead of the cement job.
+However, based on experience with float LCM equipment, the following actions are recommended:

-- Always implement the equipment manufacturer recommendation for LCM through float equipment.
+- Always implement the equipment manufacturers recommendation for LCM through float equipment.
 If no recommendation from the manufacturer is available, do not pump LCM.

-- Previous use of LCM through float equipment has showed limited to no success in reducing losses while cementing.
+- Previous use of LCM through float equipment has shown limited to no success in reducing losses while cementing.

 - If LCM pills are ultimately used:

-- Define the maximum allowable loss rate before cementing the casing without need to consider use of LCM.
-Experience showed that the cement itself is likely to cure losses during primary cementing.
-If applicable, consider increase the cement excess, instead of using LCM.
+- Define the maximum allowable loss rate before cementing the casing without the need to consider the use of an LCM pill.
+Experience has shown that the cement itself is likely to cure losses during primary cementing.
+If applicable, consider increasing the cement excess, instead of using LCM.

 - Maximum concentration to consider is 60 ppb of LCM.

 - Do not use a coarse material.
 The recommendation is for it to be <1 mm (this is not a standard value.
 Applicable size shall be reviewed with the equipment manufacturer)

 - LCM might worsen the situation: Adding more solids to an annulus that might not be cuttings free.